 ‘You can’t bounce that high!’ said the polar, ‘don’t be stupid.’

 ‘I’m not stupid and I can!’ snorted Grigs, ‘I could bounce right up there if I wanted to!’

 Patrick put his head in his paws.

 Abigail soon got bored looking at the planes.
 None of them seemed to show any sign of landing on the roof but that didn’t mean the polar was right.
 Sitting on the floor of the hall she set out her marbles.
 They were such pretty colours.
 And so round and shiny.
 The blue ones were her favourite and they made a lovely sound as they rolled along the tiles.
+The green ones she’d bought back from the shop were nice too.
 Her ears pricked up, was that a noise at the door?
 Padding softly along the hall she climbed up onto the radiator and peered through the glass.
 She wasn’t meant to answer the door but she couldn’t see anyone there anyway.
 There was a sharp knock and she jumped back.
 The letterbox opened slowly.
 It seemed to be held up by a small white paw.
 Rather nervously, Abigail cleared her throat.
 ‘Preston?’